BA (Hons) Film and English Studies

 Postgraduate Certificate in Online and Distance Education

-Politics and media, media regulation, sexuality, teaching and learning.
+Politics and media, media regulation, representation and sexuality, teaching and learning.

 Smith, D., and Manning, R., 2018.
 Creating spaces for learning: online forums.
 In Baxter, J. et al [eds].
 Creativity and critique in online learning: exploring and examining innovations in online pedagogy.
 London: Palgrave Macmillan.

 Smith, D., and Robson, J., 2018.
 Recording online tutorials: a consideration of the issues.
 Widening Participation Conference.